Brian Loggie, M.D.

 Dr. Loggie’s education began with an undergraduate degree from Loyola College in Montreal, Quebec.
 He then earned his medical degree at McGill University in Montreal.
-He completed a surgical residency program at Montreal General Hospital and earned a graduate degree from McGill in experimental surgery.
-He then went on to complete a clinical and a research fellowship at the University of Illinois at Chicago in surgical oncology.
+Dr. Loggie completed a surgical residency program at Montreal General Hospital and earned a graduate degree from McGill in experimental surgery.
+He then went on to complete clinical and research fellowships at the University of Illinois at Chicago.

-In his early career, before ending up at Creighton University, Dr. Loggie held faculty positions in Chicago at the University of Illinois, at the Bowman Gray School of Medicine in Winston-Salem, North Carolina, and at the University of Texas Southwestern Medical Center in Dallas, Texas.
-It was during his time in Winston-Salem, working at the Wake Forest University Baptist Medical Center that he was a leader in the development of a novel new treatment for peritoneal mesothelioma, called HIPEC.
+In his early career, Dr. Loggie held faculty positions in Chicago at the University of Illinois, the Bowman Gray School of Medicine in Winston-Salem, North Carolina, and the University of Texas Southwestern Medical Center in Dallas, Texas.
+During his time in Winston-Salem at Wake Forest University Baptist Medical Center , he helped develop a novel new treatment for peritoneal mesothelioma, called HIPEC.

 Development of HIPEC

-Dr. Loggie is a pioneer of a novel treatment for peritoneal mesothelioma called HIPEC, or heated intraperitoneal chemotherapy.
-When he began working on this procedure in the early 1990s it was virtually unheard of and not many people were advancing treatments for this rare cancer.
-The procedure uses surgery to remove the bulk of tumors in the abdominal cavity and then circulates heated chemotherapy drugs to target any remaining cancer cells.
-It works remarkably well and has given new hope to many patients who thought they had no other options.
+Dr. Loggie is a pioneer of HIPEC, or heated intraperitoneal chemotherapy.
+He began working on this procedure in the early 1990s, when it was virtually unheard of.
+HIPEC uses surgery to remove the bulk of tumors in the abdominal cavity, then circulates heated chemotherapy drugs to target remaining cancer cells.
+It works remarkably well, giving hope to patients who thought they lacked options.
 Today the treatment is almost standard.

 Current Position and Research

-Dr. Loggie is currently the chief of oncology surgery and a professor at Creighton University where he leads the department, teaches medical students, guides fellowships and residencies, and directs the Cancer Biology Program.
-He leads and conducts research into rare cancers and diseases, including peritoneal mesothelioma.
-In addition to his research that helped develop HIPEC, Dr. Loggie also researches genetic factors in mesothelioma and other rare cancers.
+Dr. Loggie is currently the chief of oncology surgery and a professor at Creighton University.
+At Creighton, he teaches medical students, guides fellowships and residencies, and directs the Cancer Biology Program.
+Dr. Loggie conducts research into rare cancers and diseases, including peritoneal mesothelioma.
+In addition to his HIPEC research, Dr. Loggie also studies genetic factors in mesothelioma and other rare cancers.

 Honors and Organizations

-With his dedication to treating patients, researching new treatments, and expertise in rare and orphan diseases, Dr. Loggie has become a member of a number of prestigious professional organizations and has won several awards.
-His memberships include the Royal College of Surgeons of Canada, the Society of Surgical Oncology, the Southeastern Surgical Congress, the American College of Surgeons, the Association for Academic Surgery, the Canadian Association of General Surgeons and several more.
+With his expertise and dedication to patient care, treatment research, Dr. Loggie is a member of several prestigious professional organizations.
+His memberships include the Royal College of Surgeons of Canada, the Society of Surgical Oncology, the Southeastern Surgical Congress, the American College of Surgeons, the Association for Academic Surgery, and the Canadian Association of General Surgeons.

-Every year from 2001 to the present, Dr. Loggie has been included as one of the Best Doctors in America.
-He also won the Creighton University 2010 Magis Award for his work and leadership of a team of surgeons that traveled to Haiti after the massive earthquake.
-Together the team administered emergency treatment and surgery to victims of the natural disaster.
+Every year since 2001, Dr. Loggie has been included in the Best Doctors in America.
+In 2010, he won the Creighton University Magis Award for his work with a team of surgeons that traveled to Haiti.
+Together the team administered emergency treatment and surgery to earthquake victims.

-Any patient with a rare cancer, orphan disease, or peritoneal mesothelioma could benefit from working with Dr. Loggie.
-His extensive experience and research into these diseases has made him an expert in many areas of medicine that most other doctors know very little about.
-Many patients with rare diseases or with few other options for treatment turn to Dr. Loggie for hope and excellent care.
+Any patient with a rare cancer, orphan disease, or peritoneal mesothelioma could benefit from Dr. Loggie’s care and expertise.
+His extensive experience and research with these diseases has made him an expert in many areas of medicine most doctors know little about.
+Many patients with rare diseases or with few treatment options rely on Dr. Loggie for hope and excellent care.